Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: What hinders MLLMs from being effective retrievers? A mechanistic analysis with sparse autoencoders

 \begin{keytakeawaybox} \textit{MLLMs overly align visual information into the text space, producing embeddings that are less distinctive across samples and impairing multimodal retrieval performance.} \end{keytakeawaybox}

-When we examine the \textit{\textbf{energy}} (Eq.~\ref{energy}) distribution of the learned concepts, it is observed that for all models, the distribution exhibits a pronounced long-tail pattern (Fig.~\ref{fig:energy}).
+When we examine the \textit{\textbf{energy}} (Eq.~\ref{energy}) distribution of the learned concepts, it is observed that for all models, the distribution exhibits a pronounced long-tail pattern (Figure~\ref{fig:energy}).
 This reveals that during the reconstruction process, only a small subset of concepts is repeatedly activated across different samples.
 These concepts constitute the main concentrations of the model’s representational space.
-We suggest that they play a critical role in shaping the overall embedding structure.
+These concepts therefore play a critical role in shaping the overall embedding structure.

-To further explore where this representational energy is allocated, we analyze two additional metrics, \textbf{\textit{bridge score}} (Eq.~\ref{bridge}) and \textit{\textbf{retrieval attribution score}} (Eq.~\ref{attribution}), for a joint analysis.
+To further explore where this representational energy is allocated, we analyze two additional metrics, \textbf{\textit{bridge score}} (Eq.~\ref{bridge}) and \textit{\textbf{retrieval attribution score}} (Eq.~\ref{attribution}), for a combined assessment.
 Our goal is to uncover how multimodal models, particularly MLLMs, distribute their energy across concepts and how such allocation patterns affect their retrieval performance.
 Specifically, for each concept, we compute its energy, bridge score, and retrieval attribution score, and then extract the top \(1\%\) concepts for each metric.
 We measure the Jaccard similarity between these top sets to quantify the degree of overlap, where a higher overlap demonstrates that the same set of concepts dominates multiple representational dimensions.

 Formally, for two concept sets \(\mathcal{A}\) and \(\mathcal{B}\), the Jaccard similarity is computed as: